2023 Most Focused Colleges for Human Resources Development in California

 Avg Cost*

-For this year’s “Schools Highly Focused on HR Development Major in California” ranking, we looked at 3 colleges that offer a degree in human resources development.
-This a ranking of the schools where the largest percentage of students has enrolled in human resources development.
+This year’s “Schools Highly Focused on HR Development Major in California” ranking looked at 3 colleges that offer degrees in a bachelor’s in human resources development.
+The colleges and universities that top this list are recognized because their human resources development program is one of the largest majors offered at the school.

 One Size Does Not Fit All